Want to get more search engine traffic ? Then choose the right keywords for your website.

 The keywords you choose will depend on the maturity and domain authority of your website.

-For example, if you’re launching a new website you’ll struggle to rank for highly competitive commercial keywords.
+For example, if you’re launching a new website it will take a long time to rank for highly competitive keywords.

-And the keywords you choose when you’re growing, stagnant or in decline will be different.
+And the keyword phrases you choose when you’re growing, stagnant or in decline will be different.

 Launch – the Spaghetti Strategy